kojix2/speech-ui/README.md

 5. Click "Generate & Play"

 ## Notes
+* Playback uses VLC (libVLC).
+Ensure libVLC is installed and linkable on your system.
 * Disclose to users the voice is AI-generated
 * API usage may incur cost
 * Requires internet